Community Use of District Facilities

 The name and phone number of the person responsible for supervision (not the person who completed the form, unless they are one and the same) must be on the registration form, or the request will not be honored.
 In the past, we have had difficulty reaching someone from the group when there has been a concern about supervision, so we require this guideline to be followed.

 Organizations should instruct parents to bring their children to the facility at a time when your group will have supervision available.
 Parents must not drop their children off at the school earlier than supervision is available.
 Additionally, the supervisor should make sure that all students stay in the room in which the activity is taking place.
 There are to be no children in other rooms or roaming hallways at any time.

 Those who do not make arrangements for supervision of the children in their activity at all times, or whose activity has unsupervised children, will be denied further use of district facilities for at least the remainder of the school year.

 State law states that if the district is operating under a contingency budget, the district must charge all outside group for the use of its facilities.
 State law allows no exceptions.
-The fee schedule is attached (Exhibit 1500-E: Public Use of School Facilties Exhibit Fee Schedule).
+Click the following link for the fee schedule: Exhibit 1500-E: Public Use of School Facilities Exhibit Fee Schedule.